SlyCooperReloadCoded/scrc_ps2_hostfs_db/README.md

 This is a collection of Host Filesystem patches for PlayStation 2 games.

+Note: this repository contains ***ABSOLUTELY NO ORIGINAL CODE OR COPYRIGHTED MATERIAL***!
+You are ***LEGALLY REQUIRED*** to dump your own physical copies of video games.
+Having a friend dump their copy or downloading it from the internet because your physical copy is too damaged to dump ***both still count as software piracy***.

 ## What is Host Filesystem?

 The PlayStation 2 console has a lot of devices it can interface with, such as the disc drive (cdrom0), the memory cards (mc0/mc1), and the internal hard drive (hdd), but another one exists referred to internally as "host0".
 This is the Host Filesystem, and in the context of a devkit, it's a location on the same network that the devkit is connected to, and is where the actual game executable is.
 This is often used during a game's development, making it easier to switch out files since developers don't need to re-burn a new disc for every change they make.